bidhyapokharel/Predict-Market-Volatility/README.md

-**Data Cleaning:**
+**F. Data Cleaning:**

-First we’ll perform Sentiment Analysis in the body column that we had received from JSON file.
+First we’ll perform Sentiment Analysis in the body column that we had received fromJSON file.
 From where we’ll get the ‘Positive’, ‘Negative’ and 	‘Neutral’ value.
 Then we’ll merge this values with previously trimmed CSV files on the basis of Date.
 Hence, after which we’ll perform data cleaning involving following steps:
+##
 	i.
 Impute/Remove missing values or Null values (NaN) ii.
-Remove unnecessary and corrupted data. iii.
+Remove unnecessary and corrupted data.
+	iii.
 Date/Text parsing if required.

-**Create Target variable:**
+**G. Create Target variable:**

 ![alt text](https://github.com/bidhyapokharel/Predict-Market-Volatility/blob/master/Documentation-Report/targetcountplot.png)